vedang-patil-23/Automating-GST-compliance-for-Indian-SMBs/README.md

-# GST Invoice Reconciliation & Filing Assistant (AGIRFA)
+# Automated GST Invoice Reconciliation & Filing Assistant (AGIRFA)

 **Note: This is a simplified, public version of the application.
 Sensitive information and proprietary logic have been removed.**